 - On April 29, George Broussard denies those rumors, stating that Prey is a long way off but not dead, that all work on Prey is being done on the engine, and if anyone was anticipating Prey any time soon, they should not be.

-• 2000: In March, Prey is put "on hold".
-Corrinne Yu leaves 3DRealms (fired?) and all Prey content is removed from both the 3DRealms site and FTP server.
+- 2000: In March, Corrinne Yu is fired, because, according to Scott Miller, "(she) simply couldn't make something we could use".
+Prey is put "on hold", and all Prey content is removed from both the 3DRealms site and FTP server.

 Attempts to develop the game: 3